FlourishAnyway believes there is a playlist for just about any situation and is on a mission to unite and entertain the world through song.

 If your family is struggling with a dementia diagnosis, consider making a playlist of these pop, rock, and country songs that pay tribute to patients with Alzheimer's and other forms of dementia as well as the families who support them in their journey.
 Many of these songs exhibit great empathy.
 Take comfort in knowing that you are not alone in this struggle.

 1. "I'm Not Gonna Miss You" by Glen Campbell

 Known as country music's Rhinestone Cowboy, Glen Campbell spent five decades in the music business and won both a Grammy Hall of Fame and Lifetime Achievement Award.

 In 2011, he was diagnosed with Alzheimer's Disease.
 This poignant autobiographical song from 2014 tugs at the heartstrings as it fittingly describes his receding memory: "I'm still here, but yet I'm gone."

-Unfortunately, the singer's family has been embroiled in internal battles over his care, and he is in the end stages of the disease, living in a memory care facility.
-Although an internet hoax reported his death in May 2017, he is still with us.
+Unfortunately, the singer's family was embroiled in internal battles over his care as he faced the end stages of the disease living in a memory care facility.
+Although an internet hoax reported his death in May 2017, he actually died in August 2017.

 2. "While He Still Knows Who I Am" by Kenny Chesney

 This 2012 country song will leave a lump in your throat.
 The narrator returns home with intentions of trying to visit and reconnect with his father who is battling dementia:

 3. "When You Were Superman" by Massive Dog